CodeChain-io/codechain/docs/transaction.rst

 The fee of the transaction would determine its priority, meaning, how quickly it gets processed.
 In addition, there is also a minimum fee that can be set.
 The seq property exists for the purpose of preventing replay attacks.

-The following is a brief explanation for different Actions you can use through a transaction:
+The following is a brief explanation for different actions you can use through a transaction:

 Mint Asset
 ==============================
 `MintAsset` issues a new asset.
+When issuing a new asset, the asset has fields that can be designated, such as metadata, approver, and administrator.
+There are two types of assets that can be issued:

-It creates an asset scheme and assets.
-The output becomes the lock script hash and parameters of the new asset.
-A permissioned asset is an asset that has an approver.
+- A permissioned asset is an asset that has an approver.
 These kind of assets need permission from the specifically assigned approver in order to be transferred to other addresses.
-On the other hand, a centralized asset is an asset that has an administrator.
+- A centralized asset is an asset that has an administrator.
 The administrator can change the asset scheme and is allowed to transfer the asset arbitrarily.

 Transfer Asset
 ==============================
-`TransferAsset` transfers assets from one address to another. `TransferAsset` can also be used to communicate with the DEX and make orders.
+`TransferAsset` transfers assets from one address to another. `TransferAsset` can also be used to make orders on the DEX.

 Change Asset Scheme
 ==============================
 When minting assets as described above, you create an asset scheme.
-This scheme defines properties of a specific asset, such as the Network Id, and through `ChangeAssetScheme`, the administrator can change an asset's scheme.
+This scheme defines properties of a specific asset, such as the metadata, and through `ChangeAssetScheme`, the administrator can change an asset's scheme.
 However, it is important to note that only the administrator has access to `ChangeAssetScheme`.

 Compose Asset
 ==============================